IBRice101/IBRice101.github.io/Talks/MinesweeperHackingWorkshop/index.md

 Of particular note here is the `ZF`, or Zero Flag.
 This flag is crucial to a number of arithmetic and code expressions, as it checks whether the value most recently operated on is equal to zero or not.
 This is checked using the `JNZ` (Jump if Not Zero) operation which instructs the program to jump to a specified location if `ZF == 0`, i.e., the `ZF` is **NOT** set.
 It can get confusing sometimes in Assembly land lol.

-Anyway, this instruction is so important because it forms the core of *both* conditional statements and loops. let's take a for loop as an example, a common for loop looks like this
+Anyway, this instruction is so important because it forms the core of *both* conditional statements and loops.
+Let's take a for loop as an example, a common for loop looks like this

 ```c++
 for (int i = 0; i < 5; i++) {